xyp8023/smarc2/docker/README.md

 ## Cheatsheet
 **Build image from dockerfile:** `docker build - -t <name>:<tag> < <path/to/dockerfile>`

+If you get errors about "IP not found" or similar, most likely docker is using its cache to skip `apt update`.
 Add `--no-cache` to make it build from scratch.

 **Check your images:** `docker images`